 On Monday April 8, 1968 Barbara Jane Harrison put on her designer BOAC uniform and made her way to London’s Heathrow Airport (LHR) to join ten other crew members operating Flight 712, bound for Sydney Australia Via Zurich and Singapore.
 She had worked with the company on their Boeing 707 fleet for almost two years.
-Her day began like any other.
 Little did she know that in a few hours, she would go down as one of the bravest women in aviation history.

 This is her story.